EricFrancischett/tractian-challenge/README.md

 7. **mockito**:
    - Mockito is a popular library for creating mock objects in Dart tests.
 It is used for unit testing by allowing you to mock dependencies and verify interactions, ensuring your code is tested in isolation and behaves as expected.

+8. **flutter_launcher_icons**:
+   - This package automatically generates iOS, Android, and Web-native code for customizing this native splash screen background color and splash image.
+Used to implement a custom spash screen.

+9. **flutter_launcher_icons**:
+   - A package which simplifies the task of updating your Flutter app's launcher icon.
+Used to implement a custom launcher icon.

 ## Project Structure